pmjones/ext-request/README.md

 - `addHeaderCallback(callable $callback) : void`: Appends one callback to the current array of header callbacks.

-- `getHeaderCallbacks() : array`: Returns the array of header callbacks.
+- `getHeaderCallbacks() : ?array`: Returns the array of header callbacks.

 The header callback signature should be `function (ServerResponse $response)`;
 any return value is ignored.

 #### Content

 - `setContent(mixed $content) : void`: Sets the content of the response.
-This may be a string, resource, object, or anything else.
+This may be null, a string, resource, object, or anything else.

 - `getContent() : mixed`: Returns the content of the response.
-This may be a string, resource, object, or anything else.
+This may be null, a string, resource, object, or anything else.

+### Extending and Overriding

+TBD

 ## ServerResponseSender